zyf0717/zyf0717.github.io/_posts/2020-05-23-jupyter-server-on-pi.markdown

 This port forwarding command allows the local computer to access the Jupyter server created in the Pi system in Step 2, by binding a local port (in this case, 9999) to the remote system’s port (8888 from Step 2).

-This command should remain running until the Jupyter session is over.
+This command should remain running on the local machine until the Jupyter session is over.

 ## Step 4: Opening Jupyter

-Minimize the two opened terminals, open a browser, and go to `https://localhost:9999`.
-Use the password created in Step 1 to authenticate, and the Jupyter environment loads thereafter.
+Open a browser, and go to `https://localhost:9999`.
+Use the password created in Step 1 to authenticate, and Jupyter Lab / Notebook loads thereafter.

 ![Remote Jupyter terminal](https://zyf0717.github.io/assets/images/pi-jupyter-terminal.png)